vahidalvandi/v2ray-docker-compose/README.md

 #### Using Bridge Server

-This solution needs these two servers:
+In this solution, you need these two servers:

 * Upstream Server: A server that has access to the free Internet.
 * Bridge Server: A server that is available to clients and has access to the upstream server.